MicrosoftDocs/Advertising/advertising/bingads-13/reporting-service/travelqueryinsightreportfilter.md

 description: Defines the criteria to use to filter the travel query insight report data.
 ---
 # TravelQueryInsightReportFilter Data Object - Reporting
-Defines the criteria to use to filter the travel query insight report data.
+*Not everyone has this feature yet.
+If you don't, don't worry.
+It's coming soon.* Defines the criteria to use to filter the travel query insight report data.

 ## Syntax